 Application deadline (Expression of Interest): 24 November 2026

-The Association seeks to support Expos that address issues that are important, current, and have an impact on society.
-These Expos will investigate how the communities of regional studies, regional science, urban studies and related fields can respond to new societal challenges and opportunities.
-Expo teams will produce a policy-facing book of approximately 30,000 words (and an article) that addresses policy-relevant questions and outlines avenues for influencing policy and practice.
+Supporting research with real-world impact, this scheme funds Expos addressing issues that are current and significant to society.
+Expo teams investigate how the communities of regional studies, regional science, urban studies and related fields can respond to new societal challenges and opportunities, producing a policy-facing book of approximately 30,000 words (plus an accompanying article) that addresses policy-relevant questions and outlines avenues for influencing policy and practice.

 The maximum funding for Research Networks is: